Board, CEO and Grants Committee

 Wildcare Grants Assessment Committee

-Donations to Wildcare Tasmania are managed in accordance with our status as a Registered Environmental Organisation and Registered Charity.
-Grant applications are invited from Wildcare volunteer groups and organisational partners.
-Applications are assessed by the Wildcare Grants Assessment Committee, who are a group of highly qualified people passionate about Tasmania’s wild places and wildlife.
+Donations to Wildcare Tasmania’s gift fund (Tasmanian Nature Conservation Fund) are managed in accordance with our status as a DGR endorsed environmental organisation.
+Applications are assessed by the Wildcare Grants Committee, who are a group of highly qualified people passionate about Tasmania’s wild places and wildlife.
 This governance process means that donors are able to claim a tax deduction for donations.

-The following people are members of Wildcare’s Grants Assessment Committee:
+The following people are members of Wildcare Tasmania’s Grants Committee:

 Leslie began working for the Tasmanian Parks and Wildlife Service in 1984, doing two seasons as a summer ranger at Cradle Mountain, then one year as the WHA Interpretation Officer and then 18 years as a professional Scientific/Planning Officer.
 She wrote the first statutory management plans for Freycinet National Park, Mt Field National Park, the Peter Murrell Reserve, among others.
 Leslie has made many trips to Macquarie Island and the Australian Antarctic since 1989.
 She was also involved in establishing the Tasmanian Trail.
 After preparing the Macquarie Island WHA/Nature Reserve Management Plan, Leslie joined the Australian Antarctic Division in 2004 as an environmental policy officer before becoming the Environmental Manager for all Australian Antarctic operations until 2014.

 Leslie has a Master’s in Environmental Studies from the University of Tasmania and an Honours in Environmental Biology from the University of Colorado and undertook the AICD Company Director’s course in 2016.
-She is currently the President of the Howden Progress Association, Vice President of the Kingston Tennis Club and occasionally volunteers as a guide at the Mawson’s Huts Museum.
-She has been a wildlife carer for about 30 years and continues a lifelong love of nature conservation through her participation on the Wildcare Grants Assessment Committee for the last three years.
+She is active in her local community association and tennis club, and occasionally volunteers as a guide at the Mawson’s Huts Museum.
+She has been a wildlife carer for about 30 years and continues a lifelong love of nature conservation through her participation on the Wildcare Grants Assessment Committee for the last 8 years.

 Andrew Topfer is a lawyer by trade and has a background in cultural heritage, land use and property matters.